movementlabsxyz/movement-hack/book/src/ch02-01-advantages-of-move.md

 ## Type Linearity and Ownership

-*Linear type:* a type with an enforced the restriction that variables or values of the type can be used exactly once.
+*Linear type:* a type with an enforces the restriction that variables or values of the type can be used exactly once.
 In other words, each linear value has a unique owner or consumer, and it must be used or consumed linearly without duplication or uncontrolled consumption.

 ```javascript
 f(a) -> g(a) -> h(a)
 ```

-*Non-linear type:* a type without an enforced the restriction that variables or values of the type can be used exactly once.
+*Non-linear type:* a type without an enforces the restriction that variables or values of the type can be used exactly once.
 Variables or values of non-linear types can be used or accessed multiple times without restrictions.

 ```javascript
 f(a) ->